Free Quaker Meetinghouse

 Quaker meetings were held in the building until 1836, after which it was occupied by the Apprentices' Library Company of Philadelphia until 1897.
+In the 20th century, the building was used as a warehouse for plumbing supplies prior to its restoration in the Independence Mall Improvement Project.

 The meetinghouse was added to the National Register of Historic Places in 1971.
+The building is open seasonally as part of Independence National Historical Park.